dsloyer/ez-kubeadm/README.md

 $ cp ../ez-kubeadm/* .
 $ cp $HOME/.ssh/id_rsa.pub id_rsa.pub.$LOGNAME
 ```
-You're ready to create a cluster.
-Re-create your Kubernetes cluster, anytime from this directory, with a single command:
+You're ready to create a cluster, or destroy and recreate an Ubuntu-based Kubernetes cluster, anytime, from this directory,
+with a single command:
 ```
 $ source ./makeK8s.sh
 ```
-10-15 minutes later, the cluster is up and ready to use:
+About 10 minutes later, the cluster is up and ready to use:
 ```
 $ kubectl config use-context ukube
 Switched to context "ukube".